Anouk2311/indeed-job-listings/README.md

 ## About

-This project has been conducted by a student team from Tilburg University for the 2 courses Data Preparation&Management and Online Data Collection& Management.
-Both instructed by Hannes Data.
-The following 4 students contributed to the project:
+This project has been conducted by a student team from Tilburg University for the 2 courses Data Preparation & Management and Online Data Collection & Managemen, both instructed by Hannes Data.
+All team members were involved in building, developing, optimizing, cleaning, analyzing and reporting of the data.
+The following 4 students contributed to the project: Georgiana Huţanu, Anouk Heemskerk, Alan Rijnders and Renée Nieuwkoop.